In this explainer, we will learn how to identify parts of the male genital system and describe their functions.

 - The male genital system, otherwise known as the male reproductive system, is responsible for carrying out part of the process of sexual reproduction.

-- The testes produce sperm cells and the male sex hormones, mainly testosterone.
+- The testes produce sperm cells and the male sex hormones, including testosterone.

 - The penis transports sperm cells from the male’s body into the female’s body in copulation.